Mitsubishi Outlander SUV (2015 - ) review

 The Outlander will make a fine family car: with a couple of six-footers in the front seats, there’s plenty of room for a couple more in the second row, and only the transmission tunnel in the floor slightly limits the space for a central passenger.
-On hybrid models, that’s as far as it goes, but if you buy a diesel-engined model in 3 trim or above, the Outlander is a seven-seater.
+On hybrid models, that’s as far as it goes, but if you buy a non-hybrid model, the Outlander is available as a seven-seater.
 Admittedly, the third row of seats is only suitable for children, but by sliding the second row forward a little, you can (just about) get seven on board.
 To cap it all, the boot is well-sized (even in the hybrid model, which loses a little space to the batteries), and you can fold down all five rear seats (where fitted) to leave a completely flat floor.

 There are various differnet flavours of Outlander.
-We haven't tried the version with the 2.0-litre petrol engine yet, but yet have tried the 2.3-litre diesel engine (For some reason, Mitsubishi calls it a 2.2, but it isn’t) and the other with a petrol/electric hybrid powertrain.
-Once the diesel-engined version is up and running, it has decent performance, with strong pull in the mid-range and plenty of performance for a car of this type.
+We haven't tried the version with the 2.0-litre petrol engine yet, but yet have tried the 2.3-litre diesel (for some reason, Mitsubishi calls it a 2.2, but it isn’t).
+Once it's up and running, it has decent performance, with strong pull in the mid-range and plenty of performance for a car of this type.
 However, so far, we have only driven models with an automatic gearbox, and we found that the car was slow to pull away from rest and that the gearbox was reluctant to kickdown when you needed a burst of acceleration.
 However, using the paddles behind the steering wheel to change gear manually soon sorts that out.
-There's also a (very popular) plug-in hybrid model, which combines a 2.4-litre petrol engine with two electric motors, and it's a very different beast, almost silent and plenty quick enough in electric-only operation in town, with the electric motor's pull available immediately.
+There's also a (very popular) plug-in hybrid model, which combines a 2.4-litre petrol engine with two electric motors, and it's a very different beast.
+It's very quiet and plenty quick enough in electric-only operation in town, with the electric motor's pull available immediately.
 Generally, it’s pretty good beyond the city limits, too, with the various power sources being juggled reasonably smoothly and seamlessly.
 However, when you want full acceleration (which is quick enough for most situations, if not exactly earth-shattering), the petrol engine has to work pretty hard, whereupon things can get a shade noisy.